Abenitez27/Abenitez27.github.io/docs/index.md

 ### SQL Data Base Project:
 This project was a final term assignment that utilizes Microsoft SQL Server Manager to import data from an [excel spreadsheet data set](https://github.com/Abenitez27/Abenitez27.github.io/blob/master/SQL_Projects/Full_Custom/sales_data_total_data.csv) found on [Kaggle](https://www.kaggle.com/kyanyoga/sample-sales-data).
 The [Bulk Insert Script](https://github.com/Abenitez27/Abenitez27.github.io/blob/master/SQL_Projects/Full_Custom/Bulk_insert.sql)  inserts the data into a single table then creates a series of smaller tables to better organize the data in a database format creating Primary keys, Foreign keys, and special unique identifiers for specific tables.
 This makes the database much easier to navigate and query from for data reports and analysis.
 The [Queries Script](https://github.com/Abenitez27/Abenitez27.github.io/blob/master/SQL_Projects/Full_Custom/SQL_Queries.sql) is a simple compilation of queries that were used to showcase the database's table connections and uses.
 The [Term Project File](https://github.com/Abenitez27/Abenitez27.github.io/blob/master/SQL_Projects/Full_Custom/Benitez_Term_Project.docx) is a short word document describing what the scripts do with snap shots of the end results.

+### NBA EDA app:

+Here is the link to the interactive app on [Heroku](https://nba-eda-app-streamlit.herokuapp.com/) and Streamlit platform.
+This application webscrapes data from the website [Basket Ball Reference] (https://www.basketball-reference.com/) and puts the data into a pandas data frame.
+Streamlit allows for the interactive user input selection boxes to change the data according to the users needs.
+The code is [here](https://github.com/Abenitez27/NBA_EDA_app)

 ### Header 3